 North Tonawanda NY Evening News 6 Oct 1905

 According to the article, George thought Walter had died until one day in 1905 he read the posted bills of E. O. Rogers Repertoire Company that was posted in a public place with the words ‘under the management of Walter G. Lounsbury’ and in a flash of recognition, found his long lost son.
 What no doubt caught his attention was the fact that his son was listed as managing his uncle’s traveling acting troupe.
 George Lounsbury would have known his brother-in-law and putting two and two together and approaching his 60th year, he wanted to see his ‘long lost’ son.

+Walter died in 1937 and is buried in Hollywood Forever Cemetery (formerly Hollywood Memorial Cemetery).
+Walter’s wife Augusta died in 1944.
+There is no evidence that Walter had any children from any of his marriages.
 Author’s Note: Mary J. Downing Rogers is the sister of my maternal 3rd great grandmother.
 She and her husband, Dr. George G. Rogers are buried in Lakeview Cemetery in the Village of Cayuga.
 The research is the ‘easy’ part.
 The ‘fun’ part for me.
 I travel the individual’s history with them in kind of a time machine and always with a sense of visiting family.
 My imagination and my practical fact finder detective brain work that way together.
 Note taking and citing are on autopilot.
 It is when I have to abandon my time machine and report the work academically that I chafe.
 All those citations.